-The admin functionality is the most important place where we will implement security testing.
+The admin functionality is the most important place for where we will implement security testing.
 Since this functionality allows backend access to the website, it is the most important place to secure.
 There will have to be input validation for every area that allows admins to enter information to be sent to the backend.
 In a perfect world, we could trust all inputs, but if any mistaken inputs could harm our system, it could be detrimental.
 We will also have to have input validation in the text boxes for login.
-We will have to limit string length and ensure no spaces, etc. Since admin access gives so much control to our system, most of the security testing will be done to ensure no harmful inputs are being sent to the backend.
+We will have to limit string length and ensure no spaces, etc. Since admin access gives so much control to our system, most of the security testing will be done to ensure no harmful inputs are being sent to the backend despite the admittedly small possibility of a malicious attacker going after Rieman Gardens.

-4.8 RESULTS
+1.27 RESULTS